atlarge-research/trigger-perf/README.md

 # TriggerPerf

 TriggerPerf is a custom benchmarking tool designed to evaluate the performance of datastore triggers.
 It currently supports three AWS datastores: S3 Standard, DynamoDB, and AuroraDB.
-The tool automates trigger setup and configuration, leveraging three Lambda functions—Setup, Write, and Receiv to create a testbed for benchmarking various trigger mechanisms.
+The tool automates trigger setup and configuration, leveraging three Lambda function: Setup, Write, and Receive to create a testbed for benchmarking various trigger mechanisms.

 ## **Usage**